Secret Ingredient Italian Meatballs

 Eggs: to help bind all the ingredients together.

-Onion & garlic: these aromatic ingredients are a must to flavor the meatballs!
+Onion & garlic: these aromatic ingredients are essential for flavoring the meatballs!

-Herbs: for these meatballs, we love to use a blend of fresh parsley, basil, and oregano.
-If you do not have fresh herbs available you can opt for dried Italian seasoning.
+Herbs: for these meatballs, we love to use a blend of fresh parsley and basil.
+You can opt for dried Italian seasoning if you do not have fresh herbs.
 But fresh herbs are best!

 Step-by-Step Instructions